 The male and female build the nest together in 4–9 days, working from dawn to dusk.
 They construct a loose, open cup of coarse sticks, twigs, grasses, weed stems, decayed leaves, or straw, and line it with fine twigs, rootlets, or hair.
 Sometimes the nest is so flimsy that you can see the outline of the eggs through it.
 The birds’ habit of using forked twigs may help hold the nest together despite its thin construction.
 The finished nest measures about 3.5–9 inches across and 1.5–5 inches high on the outside, while the inner cup is about 3–6 inches across and 1–3.5 inches deep.

-Rose-breasted Grosbeaks are common forest birds and their populations are fairly stable.
-The North American Breeding Bird Survey estimates a slight annual decline since 1966, but this trend has leveled out over the last decade.
-Partners in Flight estimates there are about 4.1 million Rose-breasted Grosbeaks, with 54 percent of these breeding in Canada, 46 percent breeding in the U.S., and 21 percent wintering in Mexico.
-It is not on the 2012 Watch List.
-Rose-breasted Grosbeaks nest in saplings, so their numbers could be dropping as forests start to mature over the eastern United States.
+Rose-breasted Grosbeaks are common forest birds but their populations experienced a slow decline from 1966 to 2015, resulting in a cumulative loss of about 35% during that time, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 4.1 million, with 46% spending some part of the year in the U.S., 21% in Mexico, and 54% breeding in Canada.
+The species rates an 11 out of 20 on the Continental Concern Score.
+Rose-breasted Grosbeak is not on the 2016 State of North America's Birds' Watch List.
+These birds nest in saplings, so their numbers could be dropping as forests start to mature over the eastern United States.
 Because they look and sound pretty, Rose-breasted Grosbeaks are commonly trapped for sale as cage birds in their wintering range, and this has an unknown impact on their population.
 Back to top